Valenzuela, Metro Manila: Healthcare

+Legal issues

+In April 2024, Wilbert T. Lee filed House Resolution No. 1674 to investigate the reported complaints against Allied Care Experts Medical Center - Malanday, Valenzuela.
+Richel Mae Pepito Alvaro, 26, and Lovery Magtangob, 28, "palit-ulo" scheme victims, filed complaints of serious and slight illegal detention with the Valenzuela City Prosecutor's Office against the hospital and several of its staff over unsettled hospital bills amounting to P518,519 and P777,378, respectively.
+"For Case No. 1, a slight illegal detention charge was filed.
+For Case No. 2, the victim was detained for three days so it will fall under serious illegal detention," Wes Gatchalian said.

 Shopping centers and utilities

-On October 28, 2005, SM City Valenzuela was inaugurated.
+On October 28, 2005, SM Supercenter Valenzuela (now SM City Valenzuela) was inaugurated.
 Other shopping sites such as Puregold Valenzuela, the newly renovated South Supermarket and the newly opened Puregold Paso de Blas is also located in the city.
 All these stores compete against each other since most have the same product offerings as diversified groceries except for SM City Valenzuela which has upgraded with the opening of The SM Store.
 People from the city with more major shopping needs normally head south to cities such as Quezon City and Manila, since they have bigger malls and commercial centers with more diverse trade goods.

-Water supply for the city is supplied by the Metropolitan Water Works and Sewerage System (MWSS)' west concessionaire Maynilad Water Services, Inc (MWSI).
+Water supply for the city is supplied by the Metropolitan Water Works and Sewerage System (MWSS)' west concessionaire Maynilad Water Services, Inc. (MWSI).
 As of 2006, the city has at least 68% water service coverage as determined by the Regulatory Office of the MWSS.
 Each customer receives at least 7 psi water pressure, which means supply can reach for up to two floors for residential use.
 Maynilad is owned and currently operated by DMCI Holdings, Inc.–Metro Pacific Investments Corporation (DMCI-MPIC).

 On June 2, 2010, the Sitero Francisco Memorial National High School in barangay Ugong unveiled its first solar generators, the first time for a school in the Philippines.
-The six 1-kW photovoltaic solar arrays installed to light nine-classrooms are bought from Wanxiang America Corporation through the Foundation for Environmental Education (FEE) and are part of the solar energy initiative of the city.
-The arrays were shipped from Illinois, installation were paid by the city government.
-First district representative Rex Gatchalian and former second district councilor Shalani Soledad headed the switching ceremony, that made it the first-ever solar-powered school in the country.
+The six 1-kilowatt photovoltaic solar arrays installed to light nine classrooms are bought from Wanxiang America Corporation through the Foundation for Environmental Education (FEE) and are part of the solar energy initiative of the city.
+The arrays were shipped from Illinois, and installation was paid for by the city government.
+First district representative Rex Gatchalian and former second district councilor Shalani Soledad headed the switching ceremony, which made it the first-ever solar-powered school in the country.
 The solar panels can generate 1 kW to 5 kW of electricity per hour depending on the intensity of sunlight.
-Unused solar energy is stored in eight deep-cycle batteries which can be used after sunset.
+Unused solar energy is stored in eight deep-cycle batteries, which can be used after sunset.
 The panels also continue to absorb light from the night sky.